Common Name: Siberian iris

 Tolerate: Rabbit, Deer, Drought, Erosion, Clay Soil, Wet Soil

-This tall Siberian iris produces deep purple flowers in late spring on rigid stems which rise to 40" high above a clump of arching, narrow, grass-like, linear leaves.
-Clumps will grow together and snuff out weeds.
-After bloom, the vase-shaped foliage will retain its green color into the fall.
-Excellent cut flower, but lasts only 1-2 days.
+'Caesar's Brother' produces deep purple flowers in late spring on rigid stems which rise to 40" high above a clump of arching, narrow, grass-like, linear leaves.
 Morgan Award winner (1953).